Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: RESULTS AND DISCUSSION

-Finally, due to the effect of coalescence~\cite{li4h4} or detector efficiency, the yield of ${}^4\overline{L}i$ in real experiments may be lower.
-So we discuss the correlation function when ${}^4\overline{L}i$ yield is lower.
-In this case, we adjust the yield ratio of ${}^4\overline{L}i$ to ${}^4\overline{H}e$ is 1:1, and obtain the ratio ${}^4\overline{L}i:{}^3\overline{H}e = 0.0079$.
-Also by the same method, the correlation function is obtained as shown in Fig.~\ref{CF_low}.
-From this, we can see that there is still a weaker signal.
-This shows that the signal decreases with the decreases of production rate of ${}^4\overline{L}i$, but it is still observable.
+Finally, due to the effect of coalescence~\cite{li4h4} and detector efficiency, the yield of $\rm{\overline{{}^4Li}}$ in real experiments might be even lower.
+Thus we discuss the scenario when $\rm{\overline{{}^4Li}}$ yield is lower.
+Here we adjust the yield ratio of $\rm{\overline{{}^4Li}}$ and $\rm{\overline{{}^4He}}$ to 1:1, then we can obtain the ratio $\rm{\overline{{}^4Li}:\overline{{}^3He} = 0.0079}$.
+By using the same method, the correlation function is obtained as shown in Fig.~\ref{CF_low}, from which we can see that there is still a tiny signal which is weaker in comparison with the one with a higher $\rm{\overline{{}^4Li}}$ yield.
+This shows that the signal decreases with the decreases of production rate of $\rm{\overline{{}^4Li}}$, but it is still observable.
+In this scenario, the number of events required for experimentally observing $\rm{\overline{{}^4Li}}$ is about 5 billion.